oldstone7/rubiks-cube-solver/README.md

 ---

 ## 📆 Final Notes

+- To see the planning behind this app's programming as to how Rotations, Cubeviiew, Scramble, Solve are planned to implement, look here [Rubik's Cube Planning Notes (PDF)](Rubiks%20cube%20plan.pdf)

 > This project was built under **tight time pressure** and focuses on demonstrating logic, code structure, and problem solving — not UI polish.